lindemann-co/lindemann-co.github.io/content/about.en.md

 ## What

-When I wasn’t busy teaching my kids how to use a glue gun, I have been managing tech organizations, mostly building or turning them around.
+When I am not busy teaching my kids how to use a glue gun, I manage tech organizations, mostly building or turning them around.

 If you want to know more about my experience, take a look at my [LinkedIn profile](../cv) or [book a call](../cal).